V-Sekai/manuals/decisions/20231209-appium-testing.md

 ## The Backdrop

-In the rapidly evolving world of game development, ensuring a seamless user experience across multiple platforms is paramount.
-This requires rigorous testing methodologies that can effectively simulate real-world scenarios and identify potential issues before they impact the end-user.
+Game development needs seamless user experience across platforms.
+This requires effective testing methodologies.

 ## The Challenge

-The primary challenge lies in implementing a robust testing framework that can handle cross-platform compatibility, specifically for VR compatible desktop mode on Windows 11.
+The challenge is to implement a robust testing framework for cross-platform compatibility, specifically for VR compatible desktop mode on Windows 11.

 ## The Strategy

-Our strategy involves leveraging the capabilities of Appium, a versatile testing framework, for cross-platform testing.
-However, for this specific test, we will only be focusing on one device type - Windows 11 desktop.
+We propose using Appium for cross-platform testing, focusing on Windows 11 desktop.

 ## The Upside

-Implementing this strategy will ensure a high-quality gaming experience across various platforms.
+This strategy ensures high-quality gaming experience.
+The downside could be the resources required and potential unforeseen challenges.

 ## The Downside

-The main downside could be the time and resources required to implement and maintain this comprehensive testing strategy.
-Additionally, there may be unforeseen challenges or limitations associated with the tools and technologies involved.
+Other testing frameworks were considered but our proposed strategy offers the best balance of effectiveness and efficiency.

 ## The Road Not Taken

-Alternative testing frameworks and strategies could have been considered.
-However, given the specific requirements and constraints of this project, we believe that our proposed strategy offers the best balance of effectiveness and efficiency.
+Our strategy may not address infrequent or edge cases in game development.
+These will be identified and addressed as needed.

 ## The Infrequent Use Case

-While our strategy covers a wide range of common scenarios in game development, there may be infrequent or edge cases that it does not address.
-We will need to identify these cases and develop appropriate solutions as needed.
+Yes, this strategy is core to our project and will be implemented by us.
 ## In Core and Done by Us?

 Yes, this strategy is core to our project and will be implemented by our team.